Shahroz192/Langchain-chat-with-anywebsite/README.md

 # Website Chat

 Website Chat is a Streamlit application that allows you to ask questions about a website and get answers based on the information available on the website.
-It uses Hugging Face's Mistral-7B-v0.1 language model for question-answering and FAISS for document embedding and retrieval.
+It uses the OLLAMA language model from Anthropic for question-answering and FAISS for document embedding and retrieval.

 ## Why I Built This Project